Biden rallies for Democrats, slams ‘semi-fascism’ in GOP - NewsBreak

 “President Biden’s inflation is crushing working families, and his answer is to give away even more government money to elites with higher salaries,” said Senate GOP leader Mitch McConnell.
 “Democrats are literally using working Americans’ money to try to buy themselves some enthusiasm from their political base.”

-Biden aides said he would continue to paint Republicans as the “ultra-MAGA” party — a reference to former President Donald Trump’s “Make America Great Again” campaign slogan — opposing his agenda and embracing conservative ideological proposals, and Trump’s false claims about the 2020 election .
+Biden on Thursday expanded on his effort to paint Republicans as the “ultra-MAGA” party — a reference to former President Donald Trump’s “Make America Great Again” campaign slogan — opposing his agenda and embracing conservative ideological proposals as well as Trump’s false claims about the 2020 election.

-“What we’re seeing now is either the beginning or the death knell of an extreme MAGA philosophy,” Biden said.
+“What we’re seeing now is either the beginning or the death knell of an extreme MAGA philosophy,” Biden told donors at the fundraiser.
 “It’s not just Trump, it’s the entire philosophy that underpins the — I’m going to say something, it’s like semi-fascism.”

+“I respect conservative Republicans,” Biden said later.
+“I don’t respect these MAGA Republicans.”

 The Republican National Committee called Biden’s comments “Despicable.”